Home

 Building a component that exports an interface

 The previous example uses a WIT file that exports a function.
-However, to use your component from
+However, you'll often prefer to export an interface,

 world to export an interface rather than directly